JoeObillo/game-assistance-discordbot/README.md

 Functions that are currently being made:
-1. s!plan | a command that streamers can use to set an alarm regarding when they want to stream
+1. s!poll | friends can use poll to choose what game they want to play

 Planning:
-1. s!poll | friends can use poll to choose what game they want to play
+1. s!reviews | a command where players can get reviews of a game